libxengine/libxengine/README.en.md

 #### Windows
 After the download is complete, you can directly run the XEngine_WINEnv.bat file in the home directory
 After the execution is successful, the user environment variable of this directory will be added to your system
-Add $(XEngine_Include) to the include directory of your project of properties of VC++ directory, add $(XEngine_Library) to the library directory
+Add $(XEngine_Include) to the include directory of your project of properties of VC++ directory, add $(XEngine_Library) to the library directory or x86 add:$(XEngine_Lib32),x64 add:$(XEngine_Lib64)

 #### Linux
 Run command sudo ./XEngine_LINEnv.sh -i 3 in the terminal
 the script can be run by self

 ## System Version
-The version downloaded from the network disk does not include audio and video codec and streaming media function modules.
+The version downloaded from home page does not include audio and video codec and streaming media function modules.
 You can download the full version through our git or the third-party dependent ffmpeg library
 load header file:
 #include <system header.h>
 #include <XEngine_CommHdr.h>